-Richard is lying in his bed with his armada or robots around him and Xavier as the lone human.
-Richard reaches his head out from under his blanket and grasps Xavier’s hand.
+Richard is lying in his bed with his armada or robots around him and Lysander as the lone human.
+Richard reaches his head out from under his blanket and grasps Lysander’s hand.

 “I appreciate everything you did for me, Ned, now and in the future.
 Please tell my ex-wife that I hold no ill will against her not joining me today.
 I’m pretty sure it’s because she hates you more than me.”

 Lysander smiles as his eyes begin to well up, “You sure you want me to turn off your system, Richard?”

 “You promised me, Ned.”

 Lysander begins the shutdown sequence for Richard’s nanobots that have been keeping him alive since his fourth printed liver failed.
 The consequence of running on the nanobots is that Richard has had to live in a confined space that can wirelessly transmit the needed electricity into his nanobots that consume more than 100 times the energy it takes a human to live.

 Lysander looks Richard in the eyes as Richard begins to die, “I love you, brother.”

 Lysander closes his eyes and a stream of tears runs down his face.

 Jan: With Earth 2.0, some of the philosophical minds of the world have suggested that we’re just years away from discovering that this reality is, too, a simulation.
 I would imagine that in your research into Earth 2.0 you would have come to some truly educated theory about such an idea?

 Lysander: It’s an idea that’s been kicked around since before the beginning of this millennium; both in science and pop culture.
 Anyone with a curious mind has likely pondered the very nature of our existence itself.
 All our research points to this reality that we live in being absolute.